demisto/content/Integrations/Ipstack/Ipstack_description.md

-Integration with Ipstack to get location data on IPs
+To configure an instance of the ipstack integration, you need your ipstack API Key.

-## Configuration Parameters
+## How to Get Your API Key

-**api_key**
+1. Go to ipstack.com
-api key to authenticate against ipstack
+2. Log in using your ipstack credentials.

-To get Your API Key, go to Ipstack.com
+3. Click the **Dashboard** tab.
-After you login, under the dashboard tab You will find Your API Key.
+4. Locate and copy your API Key.